coreroller/coreroller/README.md

 CoreRoller uses `PostgreSQL` as datastore, so you will need it installed if you are planning to do some work on CoreRoller.

 You can install it locally or use the docker image available in the docker hub (coreroller/postgres).
-If you don't use the docker image provided, you'll need to run the following commands to create the necessary databases and extensions:
+If you don't use the docker image provided, you'll need to run the following commands to create the necessary databases:

-	psql -U postgres -c "create database coreroller;" psql -U postgres -d coreroller -c "create extension \"uuid-ossp\";"
+	psql -U postgres -c "create database coreroller;"

 To run the tests you will also need to setup the coreroller\_tests database:

-	psql -U postgres -c "create database coreroller_tests;" psql -U postgres -d coreroller_tests -c "create extension \"uuid-ossp\";"
+	psql -U postgres -c "create database coreroller_tests;"

 ### Frontend